 Mocha pot preparation

-Coffee from a moka pot is considered filter coffee, as the pressure with which the steam is forced upwards through the metal sieve does not exceed two bars.
-Nevertheless, you can still make a full-bodied mocha with your Bialetti, which, due to its higher viscosity, has a significantly stronger flavor than other filter coffee preparation methods.
-We'll explain what you should pay attention to when preparing it.
+Moka pot coffee is considered filtered coffee because the pressure with which the water is pushed up through the metal sieve by steam formation does not exceed two bar.
+Nevertheless, you can prepare a full-bodied mocha with your Bialetti, which, due to its higher viscosity, appears significantly stronger than coffee prepared with other filter coffee methods.
+We'll explain what you should pay attention to during preparation.

 Amount of coffee

-Fill the sieve, smooth it out without pressing hard
+Fill the basket, level it without pressing down

 Amount of water